cpelczar/Getting-and-Cleaning-Data/README.md

 # Writing the Data Set

-#Download and unzip data files for analysis
+First, download and unzip data files for analysis.
-#Load labels and features
+Second, load labels and features.
-#Extract data on mean and standard deviation
+Third, xtract data on mean and standard deviation.
-#Load datasets
+Fourth, load datasets.
-#merge datasets and add labels
+Fifth, merge datasets and add labels
-#Factor and Create a second, independent tidy data set
+Last, factor and Create a second, independent tidy data set